JohnRazonado/3rdYear-CVSU-Notes/(COSC 75A) Soft Eng II/Software Engineering.md

 #### Large software
 - Easier to build a wall than to as house or building, likewise, as size of software become large engineering has to give a scientific process.
 #### Scalability
-- It software process were not based on scientific and engineering concepts, it would be easier to re-create one than to scale an existing one.
+- If software process were not based on scientific and engineering concepts, it would be easier to re-create one than to scale an existing one.
 #### Cost
 - skills and manufacturing process lower down the price of computer and electronics hardware.
 But cost of software remains high if proper process isn't adapted.
 #### Dynamic Nature